Back to Disciplines

 Entry-level can mean churn-ready.

-31.1% of active sales roles are entry-level, higher than the broader market, but a wide top of funnel often means candidates are asked to absorb the risk of weak qualification.
+48% of active sales roles are entry-level, higher than this benchmark set, but a wide top of funnel often means candidates are asked to absorb the risk of weak qualification.

 Sales is more open at the entry edge, but more opaque in the fine print.

-Compared with the full tracked discipline set, sales has above-market entry-level share and slightly better remote share.
+Compared with this public discipline page set, sales has higher entry-level share than the public page average and slightly better remote share.
 The tradeoff is ambiguity: titles are slippery, compensation has more moving parts, and the job that sounds broad may actually be a very narrow territory with a very loud quota.

-Market-wide remote share is 8.3%.
+Set-wide remote share is 4.7%.
 Sales is a little better, but remote selling still needs territory verification.

-The broader tracked market is 27.6% entry-level.
+This public discipline set is 36.0% entry-level.
 Sales looks more open, but junior-friendly does not mean candidate-friendly.

 A JobsJudo-style illustration of a candidate using evidence to inspect hidden sales compensation signals.